pbinkley/microcopying_1940/index.markdown

 <div class="speech" data-speaker="BUCK">

 <p><span class="speaker" data-speaker="BUCK">MR. BUCK</span>: Mr. Chairman, in that connection I should
-like to point out that the same problem develops when an institution makes microcopies of material in its possession for <span style="page" id="page272">[p.272]</span> individual scholars scattered all over the country, and those copies may be preserved but would be so scattered that they would not serve any general purposes.
+like to point out that the same problem develops when an institution makes microcopies of material in its possession for <span class="page" id="page272">[p.272]</span> individual scholars scattered all over the country, and those copies may be preserved but would be so scattered that they would not serve any general purposes.
 At the National Archives we have been considering the desirability of establishing the